timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 Create a new file underneath the `upload-file-store` folder, named `state.ts`.
 The contents of the file will be as follows:

-> We are using a relatively new technique in that we will setup an `enum` to track the status.
+> We are using a relatively new technique in that we will set up an `enum` to track the status.
 This `enum` will reflect the current state of the upload process.
-For more information on this method, check out [Alex Okrushko's article]().
+For more information on this method, check out [Alex Okrushko's article](https://blog.angularindepth.com/ngrx-how-and-where-to-handle-loading-and-error-states-of-ajax-calls-6613a14f902d).

 ```typescript
 export enum UploadStatus {